 Client: Leading provider of oilfield services

-Sector: Oil and gas
+Sector: Oil and Gas

-- An improvement in application maintenance by 20%
+- A 20% improvement in application maintenance

-- Future-proofing the technology stack
+- Future-proofing the client’s entire technology stack

-The solution and benefits
+The Solution and Benefits

 DevOps adoption for faster release and enhanced application quality